Kidron Volleyball Club

 Expectations: What can I expect to get out of this?

-• Three things: Your skills will improve through instruction and on-court experience.
-Court sense and general game knowledge will also improve, thus better preparing you for your school season.
-Intensity and a winning attitude - this will be encouraged, but, of course, it's really up to you.
+- Three things: (1) Your skills will improve through instruction and on-court experience.
+(2) Your court sense and general game knowledge will also improve, thus better preparing you for your school season.
+(3) Intensity and a winning attitude will be encouraged, but, of course, thats really up to you

 Expectations: What we expect from players and parents

-• Timely drop off and pick up of your daughters (coaches cannot transport players unless it is an emergency).
+- Timely drop off and pick up of your daughters (coaches cannot transport players unless it is an absolute emergency).

-• Finally, please refrain from negative comments about officials, players, parents, or coaches.
+- Finally, please refrain from negative comments about officials, players, parents, or coaches outside the confines of your own home.

 Fees

-• The total cost for the season is $525.
-This does not include the uniform, which would be about another $75 (for a jersey, a pair of spandex, and a ball).
-If you played last year, you will not need to purchase a ball or a uniform.
-While this may seem expensive, it is less than most other clubs, some of which charge $1,000-$2,000 per player or more.
+- The total fee to be paid directly to the club for the season is $700.
+This includes court fees, tournament fees, coachs stipends, and related expenses.
+This does not include registration fees ($62) and uniforms (two jerseys, a pair of spandex, a warm-up top, and a ball, totaling approximately $125).
+Taken together, you can expect to pay roughly $900.
+While this may seem expensive, it is far less than most other clubs, some of which charge $1,000-$2,000 per player or more.

-• When you accept the invitation to play, a $175 deposit is required.
+- When you accept the invitation to play, your $250 first payment is required.
 After that, the fee schedule is as follows: Jan.
-1 - $175, Feb.
-1 - $175.
+1 - $250, Feb.
+1 - $200.
 Players who miss the payment dates risk suspension from practice and tournaments.

-• If you could use some assistance, please contact Jay Haver, and he will be happy to provide guidance.
+- If you could use some assistance with your fee, please contact Mike Crawford, and he will be happy to provide guidance that will be strictly confidential.

 Uniforms